Geocoding API

 Reverse geocoding

-The reverse geocoding query type allows you to look up a single pair of coordinates and returns the geographic feature or features that exist at that location.
+The reverse geocoding query type allows you to look up a pair of coordinates and returns the geographic features there, including a standardized address or place and full geographic context.

 You can further refine the results of a reverse geocoding query with the following optional parameters: